CASFRI/CASFRI/docs/specifications/cas_specifications.md

 Crown closure is an estimate of the percentage of ground area covered by vertically projected tree crowns, shrubs, or herbaceous cover.
-Crown closure is usually estimated independently for each layer.
-Crown closure is commonly represented by classes and differs across Canada; therefore, CAS recognizes an upper and lower percentage bound for each class.
+Crown closure is usually estimated independently for each layer.Crown closure is commonly represented by classes and differs across Canada therefore, CAS recognizes an upper and lower percentage bound for each class.
 The detailed crown closure table is presented in Appendix 5.